michaeltlombardi/getting-github/README.md

 Switched to a new branch 'add_daily_entry'
 ```

-The command created a new branch, `add_daily_entry`, which matches the updated master branch.
+The command created a new branch, `add_daily_entry`, which matches the updated main branch.
 This way all of the changes you make will start from a known good state.

 **Note:** _The name of the branch can be anything you want._